Ming consort tomb #2 is mostly absorbed by the outskirts of a small village. The same village borders tomb #1.

 The construction of the entrance is similar to those still extant in other Shisanling concubine tombs.

 An over two meter tall doorpost made of brick on each side still remains and clearly demarcate the entrance.
 There are no remnants of the original wooden doors.
 The entrance appears lower than its counterparts in other concubine tombs.

 The crossbar -if ever there was one- no longer exists.

-This is the only concubine tomb with a screen wall right inside the main entrance.
+This is the only concubine tomb in the Shisanling area with a screen wall right inside the main entrance.
 Concubine tomb #5 has a screen wall, but in front of the stele in the burial section and not at the front gate.

 The wall lies only a few meters from the entrance and hence would, as intended, have made it impossible for prying eyes to see any of the contents of the mausoleum through the crack between the doors.
 Moreover, it was believed that the wall prevented evil spirits from entering, as they allegedly only traveled in straight lines.

 The screen wall is almost five meters tall.

 The customary decorative tiles on the screen wall are absent, and were most likely never there.

 The wall consists of many different types of layers but the large front- and back surfaces consist of red painted brick, a somewhat unusual design for a Ming mausoleum.